The first-ever research panel designed to scientifically represent Asian American, Native Hawaiian, and Pacific Islander communities.

 Ashani Johnson-Turbes

 Ashani Johnson-Turbes, PhD, is a vice president in the Bridge at NORC at the University of Chicago.
-Ashani is an experienced and award-winning social scientist with over 20 years conducting communication, social marketing, public health, and public policy research, including rigorous measurement of communication messages, materials, and campaigns to promote equity.
+Ashani is an experienced and award-winning social scientist with over 20 years conducting communication, social marketing, public health, and public policy research.
 Ashani also serves on the Research Committee for the Ad Council, the Evaluation Advisory Group for Bright Pink, and is vice president for the Society for Health Communication.

 Vince Welch